kolkhis/lac/src/u1ws.md

 #### Discussion Post #2
 Sys Admin Book Style Guide Handout 2 Page 2 of 8
 Ask google, find a blog, or ask an AI about high availability.
-(Here’s one if you need it: https://docs. aws.amazon.com/pdfs/whitepapers/latest/real-time-communication-on-aws/real-time-communication-on-aws. pdf#high-availability-and-scalability-on-aws)
+(Here’s one if you need it: <https://docs.aws.amazon.com/pdfs/whitepapers/latest/real-time-communication-on-aws/real-time-communication-on-aws.pdf#high-availability-and-scalability-on-aws>)

 What are some important terms you read about?
 Why do you think understanding HA will help you better in the context of triaging incidents?
 <div class="warning">